dannelara/my_temperature_iot/README.md

 ## The code

 The following code bits are the most important parts of the code.
 The WiFiNINA library is used to connect the Thing directly the wifi.
 The Base64 library is used to base 64 encode the credentials required by the API and is used by the `send_message` function, that is responsible for sending messages to the API I created with the help of the WiFiSSLClient library.
-This function uses sub functions to load all the required information, like the `get_avg_moisture` function.
+This function uses sub functions to load all the required information, like the `get_temperature` function.

-The `get_avg_moisture` is responsible for reading the values of the moisture from the `A2` pin.
-It will read the value 10 times and then devide the result by 10, in order to get the avarage and most accurate value.
+The `get_temperature` is responsible for reading the values of the temperature sensor.
+It will read the values and calibrate them in order for the iot to then send that data.

-You'll find the full code in the `''Arduino''` folder.

 `Note!
 For security reasons, the network the Thing connects to is created specific for the Thing and is separate from the one the rest of us use.`